-Now the bell on its own caused an increase in the dog’s salivation 1http://www.simplypsychology.org/pavlov.html.
+Now the bell on its own caused an increase in the dog’s salivation.

 This experiment showed that the dog had learned to associate the bell with food and a new behavior was formed.
 This is called classical conditioning.
 The bell was originally a neutral stimulus but then became a conditioned stimulus.
 The salivation was a conditioned response.

-Based on this result, it seems natural to conclude that if a negative consequence is associated with an undesirable behavior, a dog, or even a child, will eventually learn to stop doing it due to the fear of negative consequences.
+Based on this result, it seems natural to conclude that if a negative consequence is associated with an undesired behavior, a dog, or even a child, will eventually learn to adopt a desired behavior instead due to the fear of negative consequence.

-The human brain is where learning, reasoning, problem-solving, decision-making or sophisticated thinking takes place.
+Human brain – also called the thinking brain, it is where learning, reasoning, problem-solving, decision-making or sophisticated thinking takes place.